-- 7.12 Three proposals are directly aimed at protecting this environment: - The first is a proposal to establish design review panels.
-This will ensure that in any new development, or where changes are proposed in sensitive areas, the principles of good design are given high priority by planners, architects and owners (see Policy BE4); - The second is a requirement for the removal of unnecessary or dilapidated signage, getting rid of clutter in the public realm (see Policy BE8); - The third is to set standards of design for shop front renewals appropriate to the historic centre (see PolicyTC12).
+- Two proposals are directly aimed at protecting this environment: - The first is a proposal to establish design review panels.
+This will ensure that in any new development, or where changes are proposed in sensitive areas, the principles of good design are given high priority by planners, architects and owners (see BE Project 1); - The second is to set standards of design for shop front renewals appropriate to the historic centre (see PolicyTC10).
 There is a related project to reinstate and extend the successful support scheme for the renewal of shop fronts (see TC Project 4).